yiyins2/CS320-SU23/labs/htop-df-ls/README.md

 - Run `df .` on your terminal.
 The output should look something like this (it might not match exactly):
 <img src="img/df_output_2.png">

 - Right now, I am using 23% of my storage space.
 It also displays the size in blocks, which is difficult for us to read.
-Let's use "-h" option, which will enable us to get human readable output.
+Let's use "-h" option, which will enable us to get ***h***uman readable output.
 - Run `df . -h` on your terminal.
 The output should look something like this (it might not match exactly):
 <img src="img/df_output_3.png">